 We’ve previously talked about the importance of pretend play.
 This type of play can be extremely varied and today we chose a very special one to talk about.

 Have you entered that stage where your little one wants to wear costumes regularly?
 It becomes an everyday event and not something reserved for Halloween or special parties.
-Your son wants to dress up wherever and whenever.
-While it might seem like just a simple game, actually, when your little one plays dress up and pretends to be a pirate, a superhero, or a cowboy, he gains many skills and fosters his cognitive abilities.
-Keep reading to learn more.
+Your little one wants to dress up wherever and whenever.
+While it might seem like just a simple game, actually, when your little one plays dress up and pretends to be a pirate, a superhero, or a cowboy, they gain many skills and foster their cognitive abilities.
+Keep reading to learn more!

 During your child’s early stages, brain development can be enhanced when using imagination through pretend play, for example by dressing up.
 The simple task of creating images or sounds in your little one’s mind contributes to the development of neural connections, and later on to the acquisition of executive functions.